 Most Floridians would consider their home to be their most valuable asset.
 Naturally, many homeowners want to stretch their dollar as far as they can.
-Cheap homeowners insurance may cost you less up front, but that savings won’t pay if you have sacrifice coverage for a lower rate and end up facing an expensive insurance claim.
+Cheap homeowners insurance may cost you less up front, but that savings won’t pay if you have to sacrifice coverage for a lower rate and end up facing an expensive insurance claim.
 Make sure you’re getting the right coverage from your insurance policy, or you might have to deal with extra hassle down the road.
 Use these tips to help you choose the perfect homeowners insurance for your family while still working within your budget.

 What Should Homeowners Insurance Cost?